ActianCorp/integration-platform-docs/docs/zeenea-data-steward.md

 1. Log in to the **Catalog** section of the left menu to explore the items already imported
 2. Discover the connections and items already in place between your information system and the catalog.

-QQQQ - FIX LINKS BELOW

-To learn more about the dashboard, read What are the components of the Dashboard?

 ## Step 2: Import items from a connection

 If you are responsible for curation and import on one or more connections, start selecting the items you want to document first using our import path.

   ![](/img/zeenea-import-dialog.png)